- Buying Advice

 What room size do I need for my pool table?

-The length of the cues you want to use will dictate the space you have available for a table.
+The length of the pool cues you want to use will dictate the space you have available for a table.
 Many British pool tables are supplied with medium length cues, measuring 48 inches in length.
 These are long enough for adult players to use, but taller players might want to opt for a full-size 57-inch cue.
 Shorter people and children will be fine with the 48-inch cues.
 Your height does affect the size of the cue you should use, as taller people tend to have a longer reach.

 Pool tables need to have enough space around them to allow for players to cue shots from any angle, ideally with a full-size 57-inch cue.
 This guide will help you to decide what table and cue size is practical for your room.